osprey-dcs/sec-procedure/setupacquire.md

 Be aware that a re-load involves pulsing all AC/DC coupling relays, which may cause glitches in ADC data.

-1. Select one of the two Workstation computers
+1. Select one of the two Workstation computers.
-1. Copy a `.csv` file onto the
+1. Copy a `.csv` file onto the.
-1. Navigate to the `CCCR Upload` OPI
+1. Navigate to the `CCCR Upload` OPI.
 1. Under `Select file`, either:
-    1. click on the open icon and select a file, which will appear in the adjacent field.
+    1. Click on the open icon and select a file, which will appear in the adjacent field.
-    1. Type or paste a path into the field
+    1. Type or paste a path into the field.
-1. Click on the `Load` button
+1. Click on the `Load` button.
-1. Wait for the `Busy` indicator to clear
+1. Wait for the `Busy` indicator to clear.
 1. Under `Previous result`,
    If the `Status` indicator indicates failure, check the last error message and notify support.